trinodb/trino/docs/src/main/sphinx/connector/hive.rst

     duplicate rows may be read.
   * In rare cases where exceptions occur during the ``optimize`` operation, a manual cleanup of the table directory is needed.
-In this situation, refer to the Trino logs and query failure messages to see which files need to be deleted.
+In this situation, refer to the Trino logs and query failure messages to see which files must be deleted.

 .. _hive-data-management: